mmukramm/mmukramm/README.md

 ## Hi there 👋, I'm Mukram

-I am an undergraduate student who is interested in mobile development, especially application development using Flutter and Android Native with Java.
+I am an undergraduate student who is interested in mobile development, especially application development using Flutter.

 ### Tech Skill
 <p>